Modern Slavery Statement

 1. Introduction

-Staffordshire Commissioner’s Office (SCO), Staffordshire Police (SP) and Staffordshire Fire and Rescue Service (SFRS) have a zero-tolerance approach to all forms of Modern Slavery.
+Staffordshire Commissioner’s Office for Police, Fire & Rescue and Crime, Staffordshire Police (SP) and Staffordshire Fire and Rescue Service (SFRS) have a zero-tolerance approach to all forms of Modern Slavery.
 We are committed to eliminating discrimination and exploitation in all business dealings or our supply chain, acting with transparency, putting effective systems and controls in place to safeguard against all forms of Modern Slavery.

 2. About the Organisations

-SCO employees support The Police Fire and Crime Commissioner (PFCC) in the delivery of their Safer, Fairer, United Communities for Staffordshire Plan.
-The role of a PFCC is to be the voice of the people and to hold the police to account, ensure the delivery of an effective and efficient fire and rescue and police service, which meets the needs of their community, strengthening relationships, and building trust between the community and the police service.
+The Police, Fire and Crime Commissioner (PFCC) acts as the voice of the people in Staffordshire, holding the Chief Constable and Chief Fire Officer and their services to account, ensuring the delivery of an effective and efficient fire and rescue and police service.
+Commissioners meet the needs of their community, strengthen relationships, work in partnership and build trust between the community and both services.

 SP provides policing services across Staffordshire and Stoke-on-Trent.
 SP’s purpose is keeping our communities safe and reassured through preventing crime, protecting the public, and bringing offenders to justice.
-The policing area covers more than 1,000 square miles and currently has around 3,500 employees, comprising around 1,750 Officers together with community support officers, police staff and volunteers who serve a population of just under 1.1 million.
+The policing area covers more than 1,000 square miles and currently has around 3,500 employees, comprising around 2,000 police officers together with community support officers, police staff and volunteers who serve a population of just over 1.1 million.
 The force has the largest total road length of any authority area of the West Midlands; one of the largest in the country.
-It deals with just over 1,400 calls for service every 24-hours-a-day, seven days a week.
+It has 12 Local Policing Teams (LPTs) including response and neighbourhood police officers, police community support officers (PCSOs), special constables and harm reduction hubs who work closely with partners and local communities.
+The force also has two criminal investigation departments, a public protection unit and specialist crime command, and a force contact and control centre.

 SCO, SFRS and SP work in the United Kingdom, where the risk of Modern Slavery and Human Trafficking is considered low, however, all employees remain vigilant and will take steps available to manage any risks presented.